 Pfizer’s team moved quickly to implement a direct sourcing solution.
-Not wanting to reinvent the wheel, they specified a solution that could be readily integrated with their trusted contingent workforce management system, Beeline VMS, and could be operated by their MSP.
+Not wanting to reinvent the wheel, they specified a solution that could be readily integrated with their trusted contingent workforce management system, Beeline, and could be operated by their MSP.

 They chose Beeline’s direct sourcing partner, TalentNet, and added a curator to manage what would become a fast-growing private talent pool.
 Within a matter of months, they were able to begin recruiting bench scientists and researchers for their most requested contingent positions.
 They recruited first for openings in the northeastern United States.
 As they began to prove direct sourcing’s effectiveness, they widened their scope, eventually using direct sourcing for all positions under MSP management, in all geographies.

 According to Pfizer’s Operations Lead for Contingent Labor, the direct sourcing program was so successful, it not only met the program’s short-term goals, but is well on its way to exceeding the “Moon Shot” goals they used to challenge their team (but had not expected to meet – at least in the first year).